mundra-aman/minimal-mistakes/_posts/2020-05-28-Strategies-with-Heikin-Ashi-patterns.md

 > Heikin-Ashi means "average bar" in Japanese.

 ## Introduction
-So Heiken-Ashi candles essentially captures the pace of price.
+Heiken-Ashi candles essentially captures the pace of price.

 Market fluctuations, volatility and price oscilattion lead to the formation of alternating bullish and bearish candles.
 The movement makes it difficult to judge the trend.
 To overcome this, chartists use smoothing techniques and this is where Heiken Ashi shines.
-Heiken Ashi make trends easier to spot, as it uses modified candlesticks.
+Heiken Ashi make trends easier to spot and help traders to remain longer in trade.

 The Heikin-Ashi technique can be used in conjunction with candlestick charts when trading securities to spot market trends and predict future prices.
 It's useful for making candlestick charts more readable and trends easier to analyze.
 For example, traders can use Heikin-Ashi charts to know when to stay in trades while a trend persists but get out when the trend pauses or reverses.